Nguyễn Văn Hiếu: 1968-9

-Toàn Thắng 46
+1970

 From May to July 1970, the 5th Division participated in the Cambodian Campaign with Operation Total Victory 46 in the Fishhook area, north of Lộc Ninh.
 This base area was considered to be used by the PAVN 5th Division as a headquarters location and training area and the 70th Rear Service Group which moved supplies down the Serges Jungle Highway.
 Elements of the PAVN 5th Division were identified along with elements of the 70th Rear Service Group and its affiliated hospitals.
 The division's mission was to attack and destroy the 70th and 80th Rear Service Groups: one hospital and one training center.
 Division elements will locate and destroy or evacuate enemy foods, ammunition, weapons and medical caches in the operational area.
 In preparation for the operation Hiếu with his G3, the CDAT commander and the DCAT G3 made the initial area coordination with General Casey of the 1st Cavalry Division and his G3.
 Upon completion of this initial coordination the Assistant Division Commander of the 5th Division, Commanding Officer of the 9th Regiment, and the DCAT G3 effected direct coordination with the 11th Armored Cavalry Regiment.
 During the operation coordination was made by the 9th Regimental Commander and his DCAT Commander for the joint occupation of Fire Support Base Gonder by elements of the 9th Regiment and the 1st Cavalry Division.
 Operation Total Victory 46 was conducted in 5 phases.
 Phase I was the attack phase.
 Phase II, III and IV were search and destroy phases.
 Phase V was the withdrawal phase.

 In mid-1970 MACV rated General Hiếu as "unsatisfactory" and recommended his relief as commander of the 5th Division.